The first in Japan to be connected to space: the Mizusawa Campus of the National Astronomical Observatory (Iwate Prefecture)

 • Admission fee: Free

-• Closed: Tuesdays (the next day if it is a public holiday), December 29th to January 3rd
+• Closed: Tuesdays (or the following day if it is a public holiday), December 29th to January 3rd

 • URL: https://www.miz.nao.ac.jp/kimura/